Washingtons Workers Comp System

 Regardless of the type of Workers Compensation, a very low contingency reserve will cause the respective state’s Department of Insurance to immediately put the insurance company into receivership or at least into a probationary watch period.
 The Insurance Commissioner will not allow a carrier with inadequate contingency reserves to write any more coverage.

 Many states have converted from a Monopolistic State Fund to a fully private WC system and market.
-States such as West Virginia have shown that private systems work better.
+States such as West Virginia and Nevada have shown that private systems work better.